 It will stop car makers being able to sell new petrol or diesel cars from 2030 onwards.
 It doesn’t prevent people from buying used models.
 And it won’t mean we won’t be able to buy petrol and diesel at the pumps any more.
 New petrol-electric hybrid models will able to be sold until 2035.

 Will the ban effect petrol car values?

 In the first case…

 …the government’s ramp up of electric car charging points doesn’t happen as quickly or extensively as it needs to.
-Electric cars might still be expensive to buy, costly to charge (some public chargers cost up to nine times more than charging at home), and their range might not be significantly better than it currently is.
+Electric cars might still be expensive to buy.
+They could be costly to charge (some public chargers cost up to nine times more than charging at home) still.
+And their range might not be significantly better than it currently is.

 Currently, this is a likely scenario.
 In 2018, a study by EMU Analytics found that by 2020 a charging network of 100,000 public points would be considered ‘adequate’.
 Currently, (November 2020) we have around a third of that.
 If this continues, take-up of new electric cars could continue to be slow and the value of used petrol and diesel models might climb as they become more popular with frustrated car owners.

 In the second case…

 …the government might be on the pace when it comes to sorting out the charging infrastructure (we know, but stranger things have happened).
 The manufacturers might respond to the slow sales of electric cars by lowering prices and the cost of monthly payments or there might be significant government backed incentives.
 The government might also increase the duty on conventional pump fuels.